Skip to content

 Does refinancing restart my mortgage term?

-In many cases, refinancing does reset the loan term, which can mean paying interest for longer even if the monthly payment drops — and that is something worth considering carefully before proceeding.
+In many cases, refinancing does reset the loan term, which can mean paying interest for longer even if the monthly payment drops — and that is something may also matter before proceeding.
 Looking at total interest paid over the full term, not just the monthly saving, gives a more complete picture.
 This calculator can help illustrate that.

 How much lower does my interest rate need to be to make refinancing worthwhile?